icambron/timestack/index.markdown

   tilNow: false,                       //does the item have an end time?
   start: moment,                       //a moment object representing the start time
   end: moment,                         //a moment object representing the end time
-  title: 'Contact Networks',           //the value of the data-title attribute
+  title: 'Contact Networks',           //the text child of the LI, rendered as the title of the item
   color: '#00000',                     //the value of the data-color attribute
-  content: jquery,                     //a jquery object containing the LI's children
+  content: jquery,                     //a jquery object containing the LI's DOM children
   timeDisplay: 'Dec 2005 - Nov 2007'   //the date/time range rendered on the item
 }
 {% endhighlight %}